emancsanchez/CMS_Payment_DEZoomcampProject/README.md

 Bonds or
 Other financial instruments that are secured with an entity’s property or revenue or a portion of that property or revenue

+In this pipeline we will only be extracting the Ownershsip and Invemtment interests datasets from year 2017-2023.

+Tools used for this project:

+Airflow for Orchestration
+Google Cloud Storage
+Google BigQuery
+Tableau as Data Visualization